Mendoncaa/LAPR2/docs/sprintB/us001/01.requirements-engineering/Readme.md

 ### 1.1.
 User Story Description

-_As a HRM, I want to register skills that may be appointed to a collaborator._
+_As a Human Resources Manager (HRM), I want to register skills that a collaborator may have_

 ### 1.2.
 Customer Specifications and Clarifications